Associate Professor, Geography

 Farhana Sultana is an internationally recognized interdisciplinary scholar

-whose work spans the topics of nature-society relationships, water governance,
+whose work spans the topics of nature-society relationships, political ecology, water governance,

 climate change, post-colonial development, sustainability, social and

-environmental justice, gender, citizenship, human rights, and decolonizing
+environmental justice, transnational feminism, citizenship, human rights, and decolonizing

 academia.
 Farhana Sultana received her A.B.
 (Honors) in Geosciences and